flashcordon/big-history/Premieres.md

 The likely presence of several low-mass, metal-enriched stars at cosmic dawn offers the tantalizing possibility that they may form planets in their protoplanetary disks.

 Studies have shown that low-mass, metal-enriched stars can form already at cosmic dawn.
 Whalen et al. (2025) find that a protoplanetary disk with Z=0.04​Z⊙ can form in the debris of a single pair-instability supernova.
 Since our results show planetesimal formation occurring in disks with Z=0.04​Z⊙, this suggests that vortices could trigger the formation of the first generation of planets and planetesimals in the universe.

+Primordial supernovae were the first, great nucleosynthetic engines in the Universe, forging the elements required for the later formation of planets and life.

+Here we show that planetesimals, the precursors of terrestrial planets, formed around low-mass stars in the debris of the first cosmic explosions 200 Myr after the Big Bang, before the first galaxies and far earlier than previously thought.

+A dense core in one of these explosions collapsed to a protoplanetary disk in which several Earth masses of planetesimals formed 0.46 – 1.66 AU from their parent 0.7 M⊙ star, where equilibrium temperatures varied from 269 K to 186 K, in water mass fractions that were only a factor of a few less than in the Solar System today.

+Habitable worlds thus formed among the first generation of stars in the Universe, before the advent of the first galaxies.

 ## La première cellule